 On August 14, 1871, American malacologist and carcinologist Paul Bartsch was born, Bartsch was an authority on molluscs, but had broad interests in natural history including plants and birds.
 He was named the last of those belonging to the “Descriptive Age of Malacology.

 Paul Bartsch was born in Tuntschendorf, Silesia, and emigrated with his parents to the U.S.A in 1880, first to Missouri and then to Burlington, Iowa.
+As a child, he took up jobs in his spare time in several employments.
 During his school years, Paul Bartsch founded a natural history club at his home.
 It is believed that he further collected birds and prepared skins which he displayed in a self made museum at home.
-Bartsch attended the University of Iowa where he graduated with a M.Sc. in 1899 and he received his doctorate degree in 1905.
+Bartsch attended the University of Iowa where he obtained a Bachelor of Sciences degree in 1896, a Master of Science degree in 1899 and a doctorate in 1905.

 Paul Bartsch was invited by William H. Dall to become his assistant at the Smithsonian Institution‘s Division of Mollusks.
 A few years later, he started teaching zoology at the Columbia University where he was given the professor title.
 In 1945, he retired as professor emeritus.
 Already in 1901, Bartsch started teaching histology at the Medical School of Howard University where he also became the director of the histology laboratory.
 Later on, Paul Bartsch became Director of the Physiology Laboratory and Lecturer in Medical Zoology.